Hoi An’s Museums

 Going further back in time than the History of Folklore, the Sa Huynh Culture Museum provides a glimpse into the lives of the Ancient Champa and Sa Huynh cultures.
 Most of the artefacts date from anywhere between 1000 B.C.E. to 300 A.C.E.
 This museum is charming and small enough to simply peruse and yet interesting enough to tickle your imagination.

 The museum hosts artefacts such as bowls, tools, weapons, and jewellery from ancient times.
-Considered to be the most unusual collection of Sa Huynh artefacts in Vietnam, it is well displayed and doesn’t burden you with unnecessary reading.
-It is much more specialised than Hoi An’s other museums, geared toward those who are specifically interested in this period of history.
+Considered to be the most unusual collection of Sa Huynh artefacts in Vietnam.
+A well-displayed exhibition that doesn’t burden you with unnecessary reading.
+It is much more specialised than Hoi An’s other museums.
+Geared toward those specifically interested in this period of history.
 It’s therefore unlikely to hold the attention of children like the more family-friendly Museum of Folklore

 The Museum of Trade Ceramics resides in a spectacularly restored wooden building dating back to 1858.
 This museum catalogues the fantastic history of Hoi An’s prominence as the trade centre of Vietnam from the 16th to early 19th centuries.
-It hosts a decent sized collection of ancient ceramics unearthed during digs around the town.
-You can view pots, urns, vases and even the remains of a sunken ship along with some of the traditional machinery used at the time.
+It hosts a decent-sized collection of ancient ceramics unearthed during digs around the town.
+So you can view pots, urns, vases and even the remains of a sunken ship along with some of the traditional machinery used at the time.